 Extreme Temperatures: The smartflower has been tested to confirm full operation at temperatures as hot as 104 degrees Fahrenheit and as cold as -4 degrees Fahrenheit.
 At extreme temperatures outside of that wide range, the smartflower may have some diminished operation but should not be permanently harmed.

 Maintenance is required every two years—this is mandatory to preserve the warranty from SmartFlower North America (SFNA).
 It typically involves no more than lubrication of certain moving parts, checking to ensure all connections are secure, and upgrading the system software as necessary.
 The maintenance should be performed by a certified technician.

 We are in the process of determining the right inverter and battery combination for the North American market.
 As a result, we have not yet determined the battery capacity that will be available.
-Our current plan is to have the smartflower plus ready for sale no later than late fall 2017.
+Our current plan is to have the smartflower plus ready for sale no later than Q2 of 2018.